 It is also important to realize that fleas will bite humans as well.
 If you notice that you have any of the following symptoms, there are most definitely fleas present in the home and/or on your dog.
 Signs and symptoms of flea bites in humans are:

-Signs and symptoms of flea bites in humans are:
+Signs & symptoms of flea bites in humans are:

 More often than not, dog owners whose precious pooch is suffering from fleas will also show signs and symptoms that fleas are present.
 Since fleas can be such a nuisance and a stubborn parasite to remove, it is important to seek multiple treatments right away.
 This will help you break the life cycle and ease your dog’s symptoms.

-Seeking the assistance of home remedies for fleas on dogs will help you to get rid of fleas as well as prevent them from breeding and therefore returning.
+Seeking the assistance of herbal remedies will help you to get rid of fleas as well as prevent them from breeding and therefore returning.
 Using home remedies for dog fleas will help you ease your dog’s suffering while at the same time preventing the harsh chemicals generally associated with killing fleas.

 1. Cleaning Your Home